Towards Implementing Responsible AI: Abstract

 \section{Abstract}

-While artificial intelligence (AI) has great potential to transform many industries, there are concerns about its ability to make decisions in a responsible way.
-Many AI ethics guidelines and principles have been recently proposed by governments and various organisations, covering areas such as privacy, accountability, safety, reliability, transparency, explainability, contestability, and fairness.
-However, such principles are typically high-level and do not provide tangible guidance on how to design and develop responsible AI systems.
-To~address this shortcoming, we present an empirical study involving interviews with 21 scientists and engineers, designed to gain insight into practitioners' perceptions of AI ethics principles, their possible implementation, and the trade-offs between the principles.
-The salient findings cover four aspects of AI system development: (i)~overall development process, (ii)~requirements engineering, (iii)~design and implementation, (iv)~deployment and operation.
+As the deployment of artificial intelligence (AI) is changing many fields and industries, there are concerns about AI systems making decisions and recommendations without adequately considering various ethical aspects, such as accountability, reliability, transparency, explainability, contestability, privacy, and fairness.
+While many sets of AI ethics principles have been recently proposed that acknowledge these concerns, such principles are high-level and do not provide tangible advice on how to develop ethical and responsible AI systems.
+To gain insight on the possible implementation of the principles, we conducted an empirical investigation involving semi-structured interviews with a cohort of AI practitioners.
+The salient findings cover four aspects of AI system design and development, adapting processes used in software engineering: (i)~high-level view, (ii)~requirements engineering, (iii)~design and implementation, (iv)~deployment and operation.